TheKingAde/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 This is the read me for the alx more singly linked list project tasks
 ===============================================================================
-1st func =  prints all the elements of a listint_t list
+1st func =  prints all the elements of a listint_t list 2nd func = return the number of elements in a list